 For example, certain antibiotics may be prescribed if you experience acute pneumonia.
 Certain forms of interstitial lung disease have ongoing inflammation causing damage in the lungs, so corticosteroids may be prescribed to reduce inflammation.
 Sometimes medications that suppress the immune system or even a lung transplant could be recommended by your doctor.
 Because interstitial lung disease makes breathing and getting enough oxygen difficult, your doctor may recommend oxygen therapy to help you improve your blood oxygen level.

-Many people have found alternative therapies beneficial in helping them breathe easier, including from stem cell therapy.
+Many people have found alternative therapies beneficial in helping them breathe easier, including from cellular therapy.
 In fact, after treatment, many patients reported coming off or reducing their oxygen therapy use and were able to perform their daily activities again with more ease.
 They saw improvements to their interstitial lung disease symptoms.
 If you or a loved one has interstitial lung disease, pulmonary fibrosis or another chronic lung disease, contact us at (800) 729-3065 to learn more about your treatment options.

 - Breathing Exercises